wombleton/gitlaw-nz/acts/F/Financial Service Providers (Registration and Dispute Resolution) Act 2008.md

 *   This Act applies to a person who---

-    *   (a) is ordinarily resident in New Zealand (within the meaning of [section 4][161] of the Crimes Act 1961) or has a place of business in New Zealand, regardless of where the financial service is provided; or
+    *   (a) is ordinarily resident in New Zealand (within the meaning of [section 4][162] of the Crimes Act 1961) or has a place of business in New Zealand, regardless of where the financial service is provided; or

-    *   (b) is, or is required to be, a licensed provider under a licensing enactment.
+    *   (b) is, or is required to be, a licensed provider under a licensing enactment; or

+    *   (c) is required to be registered under this Act by any other enactment.

-    Section 8A: inserted, on 1 July 2010, by [section 10][162] of the Financial Service Providers (Registration and Dispute Resolution) Amendment Act 2010 (2010 No 41).
+    Section 8A: inserted, on 1 July 2010, by [section 10][163] of the Financial Service Providers (Registration and Dispute Resolution) Amendment Act 2010 (2010 No 41).

+    Section 8A(b): amended, on 1 April 2014, by [section 150][154] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

+    Section 8A(c): inserted, on 1 April 2014, by [section 150][154] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

 ## Part 2
 Registration